Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Method

-\textbf{Text \& Audio Encoder} We choose Conformer as the audio encoder backbone due to its wide application in the speech community on various tasks \cite{gulati2020conformer, guo2021recent}.
-We choose a pretrained BERT \cite{devlin2018bert} as the text encoder backbone to extract deep syntactic and semantic information, similar to \cite{wu2023large, elizalde2023clap, ye2023clapspeech}.
-Segments of speech-silence are passed into Conformer blocks.
-An attentive pooling layer is used to handle variable length and a linear projection layer is used to reshape latent representations into the dimension of the joint prosodic space, following \cite{pmlr-v139-radford21a, wu2023large, elizalde2023clap, ye2023clapspeech}.
-The text utterances of text-punctuation segments are passed into BERT.
-An indexing layer following BERT selects the corresponding subwords for the SSWP in a sentence, following \cite{ye2023clapspeech}.
+\textbf{Text \& Audio Encoder} We choose Conformer \cite{gulati2020conformer} as the audio encoder and BERT \cite{devlin2018bert} as the text encoder due to its wide application in various speech and text tasks, similar to the encoder choices made in \cite{ye2023clapspeech, wu2023large, elizalde2023clap}.
+Speech-silence segments are passed into Conformer blocks.
+An attentive pooling layer is used to handle variable length and a linear projection layer is used to reshape latent representations into the dimension of the joint prosodic space, following \cite{ye2023clapspeech, pmlr-v139-radford21a, wu2023large, elizalde2023clap}.
+The entire text utterances of text-punctuation segments are passed into BERT to include contextual information.
+A following indexing layer then selects the corresponding subwords for the SSWP in a sentence, following \cite{ye2023clapspeech}.
 Similar to the audio encoder, an attentive pooling layer and a linear projection layer map the text representation to the joint prosodic space.
+Let the speech-silence segment of index $i$ be $X_{SS}^{(i)}$, the text utterance that contains the corresponding word-punctuation be $X_{WP}^{(i)}$, and the subword start \& end indexes of the word-punctuation in the utterance be $(i_m, i_n)$.
+The text and speech representation of each SSWP, $T_{i}$ and $S_{i}$ can be written as follows. \textbf{Contrastive Pretraining} The text-speech model is trained with the contrastive learning paradigm between the text and speech embeddings of paired extended-words, $T_{i}$ and $S_{i}$, following the same loss function as in \cite{ye2023clapspeech, pmlr-v139-radford21a, wu2023large, elizalde2023clap}: where $n$ is the number of samples in a batch, and $\tau$ is a learnable temperature parameter for scaling the loss.
+The negative examples $T_{j}, S_{j}$ where $j \neq i$, are sampled randomly from a group of SSWP pairs with the same phonetic contents but different contexts.